 Higher education has faced a wide array of challenges, even more so on the tail of COVID-19, where institutions across the board have seen enrollment rates drastically decline.
-As K-12 schools have reopened and shifted the way they conduct classes, colleges and universities must also adapt to new challenges left in the wake of the pandemic.
+As K-12 schools have reopened and shifted the way they conduct classes, colleges and universities must also adapt to the new normal left in the wake of the pandemic.

 We’ll take a dive into some of the common challenges your college or university may be facing and address how you can solve these issues when they arise.